 The UAA OmniAuth strategy is used to first get an authorization code, as documented in this section of the UAA documentation.
 The user is redirected back to the service (as specified by the

 auth/cloudfoundry/callback path) with the authorization code.
 Before the application / action is dispatched, the OmniAuth strategy uses the authorization code to get a token and uses the token to request information from UAA to fill the

 omniauth.auth environment variable.
 When OmniAuth returns control to the application, the

 omniauth.auth environment variable hash will be filled with the token and user information obtained from UAA as seen in the Auth Controller.

 - UAA clients are scoped to services.
 There must be a

 dashboard_client entry for each service that uses SSO integration.

-dashboard_client id must be unique across the CloudFoundry deployment.
+dashboard_client id must be unique across the CF deployment.

 View the source for this page in GitHub